by Hubert CHANSON (h.chanson@uq.edu.au)

 standing in the 1970s.

-from the Romans to the Iranians.
-After the defeat of Valerian's army in
+the Romans to the Iranians.
+After the defeat of Valerian's army in AD 260,

-AD 260, 70,000 men were captured and transported to Persia where they
+70,000 men were captured and transported to Persia where they were forced

-forced to work.
-The Roman prisoners built bridge-weirs and dams in Iran
+to work.
+The Roman prisoners built bridge-weirs and dams in Iran and some

-and some structures were still in use when the Mongols invaded in Iran.
+structures were still in use when the Mongols invaded in Iran.
+As the

-As the Roman army was involved in dam construction, the Mongols might
+Roman army was involved in dam construction, the Mongols might be aware of

-aware of the Roman arch dams.
-Both the Roman and Mongol dams in Iran
+the Roman arch dams.
+Both the Roman and Mongol dams in Iran were

 milestones in arch dam development.
 From the 14th century up to the